shanayaf/visit-tracker-api/Readme.md

 # Visit Tracker API

-This is a backend project I built for a take-home assignment from Occicor.
  The system tracks store visits with support for user roles (Admin and Standard), JWT authentication, and includes CRUD operations for users, stores, products, visits, and photos.

 I used .NET 7, Entity Framework Core, and MySQL.
 I also added bonus features like pagination, filtering, sorting, and unit tests to go the extra mile.